 Step 6: The SMTP server seeks the MX record for the domain

-Let us ponder this question for a moment.
 You order a paperback book from Amazon and receive it at your doorstep.
 Who delivered the book to you?
 If you answered ‘Amazon’, then probably you may not be entirely right.
-While Amazon does have its own logistic service, they depend on many partners too, e.g. Fedex, DHL, etc. If you look at the delivery person or on the package, you will come to know who actually carried the book to you.
+While Amazon does have its own logistic service, they depend on many partners too, e.g. FedEx, DHL, etc. If you look at the delivery person’s badge or the label on the package, you will know who actually carried the book to you.
 It would be the same if you were to use Western Union to transfer to someone’s Citibank account.
 You would say that you wired to Citibank, but it was the WU infrastructure which you used.
-In simple words, you purchased

 MX records are looked up to solve this issue.
-When the sender’s SMTP server gets the domain name from the receiver’s address, the MX record helps get the domain name of the Email server for a given domain name, e.g. smtp.gmail.com for a recipient address firstname.lastname@example.org.
+When the sender’s SMTP server gets the domain name from the receiver’s address, the MX record helps get the domain name of the email server for a given domain name, e.g. smtp.gmail.com helps deliver a recipient address email@example.com.